-This week’s installment on exploring France through landscape photography takes me to the department of Creuse.
+This week’s instalment on Exploring France through landscape photography takes me to the department of Creuse.
 As I can’t travel how I normally do due to the lockdown I’ve decided to get out and discover more of the country that I live in.

-The department of Creuse is consistently receives the lowest number of visitors against all other departments.
+The department of Creuse consistently receives the lowest number of visitors among all other departments in France.
 And it’s a shame because Creuse has some beautiful rolling landscapes as well as old towns and villages to visit.

-I had in mind’s eye that I’d like to capture some of the autumn colour here as well as getting to some really out of the way places.
+I had in mind’s eye that I’d like to capture some of the autumn colours here as well as get to some really out-of-the-way places.
 The weather didn’t play ball though and hindered a lot of my day.
 But that has only made me even more determined to capture this corner of France in a better light.

 You’re going to hear mention of a location whereby I can’t give out the coordinates to it.
 It’s very out of the way and not marked on any map.
 Please respect the fact that it sits on private property.